E Street (TV series): Beginnings

 E Street was created and produced by Forrest Redlich.
-The structure of the original cast and the format of the first episodes were modelled on A Country Practice, a highly successful serial on Seven Network Redlich had worked on as a writer, script editor, and a producer for several years until 1988.
+The structure of the original cast and the format of the first episodes were modelled on A Country Practice, a highly successful serial on Seven Network that both Redlich and producer Bruce Best had worked on for several years until 1988.
 The earliest episodes of E Street could be seen as an urban version of that soap, tackling human interest, issue-led stories over two weekly hour-long episodes, with continuing storylines carried by the small regular ensemble cast.
 Further similarities included setting much of the action around the local police station, a pub, and a doctor's surgery with the regular cast established as working at one of these locations.
 While in rural A Country Practice, a veterinary practice was featured regularly, in suburban E Street, this was replaced with a legal aid centre.

 A more obvious comparison with A Country Practice was the addition of actress Penny Cook as E Street's leading, anchor character, Doctor Elly Fielding.
-Penny Cook had previously had a popular run as veterinarian Vicky Dean in A Country Practice from the series inception in 1981 through to 1985.
-After a break of over two years, it was announced in late 1988 that Cook would be returning to television in a brand new series in a role created especially for her: Dr Elly in E Street.
-Elly was a single Mum to young tomboy Claire (Brooke Mikey Anderson), and they lived in the flat above Elly's surgery.
+Cook had previously had a popular run as veterinarian Vicky Dean in A Country Practice from the series inception in 1981 through to 1985.
+After a break of over two years, it was announced in late 1988 that Cook would be returning to television in E Street.
+Elly is a single mother to young tomboy Claire (Brooke Mikey Anderson), and they lived in the flat above Elly's surgery.
 Also, Claire's father and Elly's ex-husband, Dr David Fielding (Noel Hodda), a celebrity TV doctor, would occasionally appear in early episodes, usually to stir up trouble for Elly.

-Another stand-out member of the original cast was Tony Martin as the hip and trendy Reverend Bob Brown and his blossoming relationship with Dr Elly spanned much of the entire run of the series.
-Other regulars from the beginning included the widowed publican Ernie Patchett (Vic Rooney) and his teenage son, Chris (Paul Kelman), who ran Patchett's Pacific pub, a central location seen in virtually every episode of the series.
+Another stand-out member of the original cast was Tony Martin as the hip and trendy Reverend Bob Brown.
+His blossoming relationship with Dr Elly spanned much of the entire run of the series.
+Other regulars from the beginning included the widowed publican Ernie Patchett (Vic Rooney), and his teenage son, Chris (Paul Kelman), who ran Patchett's Pacific pub, a central location seen in virtually every episode of the series.
 Chris was best friends with the pub's feisty barmaid, Lisa Bennett, played by Alyssa-Jane Cook, who became one of the soap's most popular stars.
 Soap veterans Leslie Dayman as police sergeant George Sullivan, and Cecily Polson as district nurse Martha O'Dare, enhanced the community feel of Westside.